-Board Committees and Charters
+Board Committees

 We currently have Audit and Compensation Committees of the Board.

 The members of the Audit Committee are Sanford Rich, Chairman, David Pasi and C. James Jensen.
 Each of Messrs.
 Rich, Pasi and Jensen are independent in accordance with the independence standards for audit committees under the NYSE Amex listing rules.
 The Audit Committee has a written charter approved by the Board.
+The Board has determined that Mr. Sanford Rich is an "audit committee financial expert" as such term is defined in Regulation S-K promulgated by the SEC.

 The members of the Compensation Committee are Mr. Jensen, Chairman, Paul Schneier and John Scheibelhoffer, MD.

 Our Board is expected to appoint a Nominating Committee, and to adopt charters relative to the Compensation Committee and the Nominating Committee, in the near future.
 We intend to appoint such persons to the Nominating Committee of the Board as are expected to be required to meet the corporate governance requirements imposed by a national securities exchange, although we are not required to comply with such requirements until we elect to seek listing on a national securities exchange, and we are under no obligation to do so.